TKA at A Glance

 - Reading Subscore - 32

-Four full-time counselors offer comprehensive academic and college planning programs for students and parents beginning in the 9th grade.
-An academic planning meeting is scheduled with each sophomore, along with his/her parent(s), and each sophomore is registered for Naviance Family Connection which is an online program for career and college planning.
-At the beginning of junior year, each student is assigned a personal counselor who remains with the student through the senior year.
-Read the College & Academic Planning brochure.
+Four full-time counselors offer comprehensive academic and college planning and programs beginning in the ninth grade.
+Individualized meetings are scheduled with an academic counselor for all sophomores and their families.
+During this meeting, families are registered with Naviance Student™, an online program for career and college planning.
+At the beginning of the junior year, each student is assigned a college counselor who will work alongside the student through their college admissions process.
+For more details see the College & Academic Planning brochure.

 Community service: 35 hours per year for a total of 140 hours required for graduation.
-Service trips offered in 2017-2018 to: Brazil, East Palo Alto, Ecuador, Guatemala, Kentucky, Los Angeles, Mexico (Tecaté and Guadalajara), San Miguel School in Sunnyvale, Silicon Valley.
+Service trips offered in 2018-2019 to: Belize, Brazil, Ecuador, Kentucky, Los Angeles, Mexico (Tecaté and Guadalajara), East Palo Alto, San Miguel School in Sunnyvale, Reach Potential in Sunnyvale.

 - Athletic Teams: 65 (20 - fall, 18 - winter, 27 - spring)

-- High School Sports: Boys & Girls—Basketball, Cross Country, Golf, Soccer, Swimming & Diving, Tennis, Track & Field, Volleyball, Water Polo; Boys—Baseball, Football, Wrestling; Girls Softball
+- High School Sports: Boys & Girls—Basketball, Cross Country, Golf, Soccer, Swimming & Diving, Tennis, Track & Field, Volleyball, Water Polo; Boys—Baseball, Football; Girls Softball

-- Junior High Sports: Boys & Girls—Basketball, Cross Country, Golf, Soccer, Swimming, Tennis, Track & Field, Volleyball; Boys—Football, Baseball, Wrestling; Girls Softball
+- Junior High Sports: Boys & Girls—Basketball, Cross Country, Soccer, Swimming, Tennis, Track & Field, Volleyball; Boys—Football, Baseball; Girls Softball

 - Instrumental: orchestra, marching band, jazz band, color guard